That is too loose to be useful.

 Chabad's summary is direct: meat and milk are not combined, separate utensils are used, and a waiting period is often observed between eating meat and dairy.
 Britannica identifies the same rule as a core part of kosher law.

-This is one reason kosher shapes the kitchen, not only the plate.
+This is one reason kosher shapes the kitchen as well as the plate.

 Separate dishes, cookware, sinks, or dishwashers may be used in more traditionally observant homes.
 Restaurants and packaged-food producers likewise need systems that keep categories from crossing.
 Kosher therefore works as an infrastructure as much as a list of ingredients.